Senta Leff, Executive Director | Email: Senta (at) mnhomelesscoalition (dot) org

 Kirsten Rokke, Media & Development Associate | Email: Kirsten (at) mnhomelesscoalition (dot) org

 Kirsten joined the Minnesota Coalition for the Homeless as a savvy social media intern in January 2014.
 She was hired full-time as the Social Media Manager in May 2014.
 Kirsten holds a BA in American Multicultural Studies, and a minor in Women’s and Gender Studies from Minnesota State University, and is currently attending Metropolitan State University for her Master’s in Advocacy and Political Leadership.
 Kirsten is one of two MCH staff who are Qualified Administrators in the Intercultural Development Inventory (IDI) tool.
 In her free time, Kirsten enjoys being with friends, loving on her nieces, and road trips with a flexible itinerary.
 She lives in NE Minneapolis.

 LeAnn Littlewolf, Tribal Organizer | Email: LeAnn (at) mnhomelesscoalition (dot) org

-LeAnn Littlewolf joined the Minnesota Coalition for the Homeless in May 2013 to build capacity for statewide advocacy.
+LeAnn Littlewolf joined the Minnesota Coalition for the Homeless in May 2014 to build capacity for statewide advocacy.
 She has over twenty years of non-profit experience, in housing & homeless youth services, youth leadership & grassroots organizing, and policy work.
 LeAnn worked at Life House in Duluth, as an housing advocate and youth service provider.
 LeAnn received a YWCA community award as a Woman of Distinction in 2008 for her work at Life House.
 LeAnn’s first grassroots organizing experience on the Iron Range transformed her life and she has been working with others to create change ever since.
 LeAnn holds a Master’s in Advocacy & Political Leadership from the University of Minnesota-Duluth and a Master’s in Education from the College of St. Scholastica.
 LeAnn is one of two MCH staff who are Qualified Administrators in the Intercultural Development Inventory (IDI) tool.
 She loves growing organic food, teaching, and being with her family.
+She lives in Duluth.

 2016-2017 Board of Directors